l0rtk/mexc/README.md

 # Configure environment
 cp .env.example .env
-# Edit .env with your MEXC API credentials (optional but recommended)
+# Edit .env with your credentials:
+# - MEXC API keys (optional but recommended for better rate limits)
+# - Telegram bot token and channel ID (for alerts)
 ```

 ## Usage